-Assets costing £2,500 or more are capitalised as tangible fixed assets and are carried at cost, net of depreciation and any provision for impairment.
+Assets costing greater than £1,000 or items at risk of theft are capitalised as tangible fixed assets and are carried at cost, net of depreciation and any provision for impairment.
 Subsequent costs are capitalised only when it is probable that such costs will generate future economic benefits.
 All other costs of repairs and maintenance are charged to the Statement of Financial Activities as incurred.